 If you own a second home, you may be aware that you can make council tax savings.
-Currently, if you declare an intention to let the property to holidaymakers, you can avoid paying council tax and also access small business rates relief.
-However, government believes that this system is also a second homes council tax loophole.
-As a result, it has announced measures to close it.
+Before April 2023, if you declared an intention to let the property to holidaymakers, you could avoid paying council tax and also access small business rates relief.
+However, government decided that this system was also a second homes council tax loophole.
+As a result, it has now closed it.

 What is the second homes council tax loophole?

-Government believes that many second-home owners declare an intention to let their property, but then fail to do so.
-This results in less council tax being paid to local authorities, not to mention lost revenue local businesses would get from holidaymakers.
+Government believes that many second-home owners declared an intention to let their property, but then failed to do so.
+This resulted in less council tax being paid to local authorities, not to mention lost revenue local businesses would get from holidaymakers.

 Consequently, government launched a consultation called Business rates treatment of self-catering accommodation.
 This ran between November 2018 and January 2019.
-Government published its response last month (January 2022).
+Government published its response in January 2022.

 What are the changes to the holiday let rules?

-From April 2023, stricter rules will apply if you want your property to be assessed for business rates.
+Since April 2023, stricter rules now apply if you want your property to be assessed for business rates.

 To qualify, you will need to supply evidence that the property: